Art, culture, grand cities and the extraordinary beauty of majestic lakes highlight this trip through Northern Italy.

 12. SINGLE TRAVELERS

-We have space available for up to 3 singles on each of our tours.
+We have space available for 2 singles on each of our tours.
 They are provided with single-use double rooms.
-The additional single supplement cost is 1300 euro.
-Please contact us for availability prior to booking.
+The additional single supplement room cost can be found on the Calendar page of our website.

 14. NO SMOKING / NO CELL PHONES